Subscribe to Body Moments Newsletter and get a FREE e-book!

 The next two hip stretches are a real hip openers, hip adductor stretches and ones to hold for creative and sexual energy.
 It is the Bound Angle Pose on a Foam Roller and the Wide-Legged Pose on a Foam Roller.
 Again, the foam roller is under the hips, at a position where it is comfortable for you.

 The Half Lotus Stretch on a foam roller, is exactly the same as the sitting half lotus.
 This stretch just changes the angle of the stretch and adds the support of the ground while your hips rest on the foam roller.
-This pose and the next will really stretch the piriformis muscle, deep in the hip.
+This foam roller exercise for the hip muscles and the next will really stretch the piriformis muscle, deep in the hip.

 When you do this piriformis stretch on the foam roller, pull your straight leg as far towards your body as you can, to deepen the stretch as much as possible.
 You can also grab your bent leg and pull it towards your body to deepen the stretch.

-Perhaps the most hip opening stretch of all is the Pigeon Pose.
-This pose pictured is modified, to bend forward at the waist, as far as you can go.
+Perhaps the most hip opening stretch of all is the Pigeon Pose or the Sleeping Swan as it is known in Yin Yoga.
+The Pigeon Pose pictured is modified, to bend forward at the waist, as far as you can go.

 Foam Roller Exercises for the Lower Body and Lower Back: